Thursday, 30 June 2011

 We're now just awaiting and some Brooks bar grips which will finish the bike off nicely.

-great.
+The test ride home and back was great.
 The Sturmey 3 speed gear ratios are perfect for the hills around Northcote Road.
 It was a joy to ride and the bike itself

 ticks all the boxes.
 A commuter that'll cope with shopping and trips to the park with the kids.